m62624/flexible_inspect/docs/getting-started/mod.md

     npm install flexible_inspect_js_node
     ```
     !!! warning "Importing the library"
-        The import differs depending on the version, see further in the documentation under `Import`.
+        The import differs depending on the version, see further in the documentation under `The first run`.

 === "Python"